Strategic Solutions Research Presents Nielsen Audio November '21 Ratings Released Today

 -

-NIELSEN AUDIO NOVEMBER '21 ratings results arrive TODAY for ALLENTOWN-BETHLEHEM, EL PASO, FRESNO, HONOLULU, KNOXVILLE, and WILKES BARRE-SCRANTON.
+Strategic Solutions Research Presents Nielsen Audio NOVEMBER '21 ratings released today for COLUMBIA, SC, DES MOINE, GREENVILLE-NEW BERN-JACKSONVILLE, LITTLE ROCK, MONTEREY-SALINA-SANTA CRUZ, SPOKANE, and SPRINGFIELD, MA.
 Find the ratings for the subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming THURSDAY 12/16, NOVEMBER '21 ratings for AKRON, BAKERSFIELD, CHARLESTON, SC, HARRISBURG-LEBANON-CARLILE, and OMAHA-COUNCIL BLUFFS.
+Coming MONDAY 12/20, NOVEMBER '21 ratings results for COLORADO SPRINGS, MADISON, MOBILE, TOLEDO and WICHITA.